viethoang-1007/promotional_image_project/README.md

 6. Run the App:
    - Connect your Android phone via USB (with USB debugging enabled), or run an emulator.
    - Click Run or press Shift + F10 to build and launch the app.

+## Demo Video
+The full demo is available at the link: https://viethoang-1007.github.io/promotional_image_project/